Factor Investing & Analysis Guide

 Style Factors

 These are lower-capacity risk factors shown to correspond to sizable common risk drivers across individual securities, but with lower correlations to asset class returns.
 Academic research has identified multiple style factors that appear to have long-term return premia resulting from investor behavioral biases or risks associated with the respective exposure.
 In short, style factors correspond to sizable common risk drivers within asset classes, such as individual stocks or bonds.
-Style factors are associated with systematic alpha over time.
+Style factors are associated with systematic alpha over time and often accessed by institutional investors.

 Macro Styles